Yes, buying a generator is tough, especially when you’re torn between very similar products in the same price range.

 During emergencies and bad situations, you can trust the WGen3600v to provide your electricity needs for long periods and at a high rate.
 Even if you try your best, you just can’t do that with the Yamaha EF2000iSv2.

 If you’re on a budget and you want to make the wiser purchase, you should go for the Westinghouse WGen3600v.
-It’s cheaper, more flexible, and you’re better off with it in the long run.
+It’s cheaper, and more flexible, and you’re better off with it in the long run.

 If ergonomics and portability are your main priorities, and you have the money, the Yamaha EF2000iSv2 is also good because it comes with many impressive features.
 It’s a very impressive generator, but it also fails in some areas.